kam-cheng/Northcoders-News-API/README.md

   - votes
   - comment_count

-- also returns a total_count object, with the value being the total number articles in the database, factoring in any filters that may have been added to the query.
+- also contains a total_count property, with the value being the total number articles in the database, factoring in any filters that may have been added to the query.

 - returned articles will by default be sorted by the created_at date, in descending order.